PavelFalta/Creathon25/README.md

 ## Notes

 - Signal names can vary between files.
 ABP may be stored as `art` or `abp` in the HDF5 file.
-- The library automatically handles NaN values and missing data points.
+- The extractor automatically sets invalid data points (-99,999) to NaNs.
-- You can add multiple annotations from different annotators to the same signal.
+- The extractor is designed to work with multiple annotators for each signal, which will not be used in the Creathon 2025 event.

 ## Further Resources